Full-time study at a school sixth form or college

 Also find out about University Technical Colleges for students aged 14 to 19.
 They teach technical, creative and scientific subjects.
 There are a number of UTCs in London, specialising in, for example specialist engineering - aviation, building, design, health, product, transport; medical services; broadcast and media, creative, technical and digital - see external links.

-If you are thinking about university, the website Informed Choices offers advice about A level choices - see the Downloads section on this page.
+If you are thinking about university, the website Informed Choices offers advice about A level choices - see the External links on this page.

 Applying to colleges and sixth forms

 At the open evening, check out course details and the qualifications you will need.
-And ask how to apply and when applications have to be sent.
+Ask how to apply and when applications have to be sent.
 You need to send a well written application – and remember popular courses at colleges often have early application deadlines.